Return to Home Page

 B. The robber band?

 C. The recluse?

 POLITICAL PHILOSOPHY: NO THEOCRACY!!!
 NO DIVINE RIGHT OF KINGS!!!
 (If by that you meant that whatever the king says is right because he got it from God.)

 ----What gives the state the right to exercise authority over you and use force against you?
 Is there such a thing as an ideal state?
 Relationship of Church and State, believer to a secular society, certainly a going issue-----

 I. The state is not a natural institution (though society is)...

 A. That some should be authorized to use force against the rest of us is a necessary evil because of sin.

 B. Disordered in that we are all intrinsically equal.
 (94)

 D. Family, is a natural institution and is ordered children obedient to parents, wives obedient to husbands.
 But husband's duty to look out for the best interests of family.
 If this turns into an abusive situation it's because things have gone wrong.
 Use of force result of sin.

 E. Slavery.
 Not a natural situation.
+No one is naturally a slave.
 Slaves exist because

 those who could have been killed in war are instead enslaved.
 It's